Cross-Border Business Projects

 Feedback from VŠE student Vojtěch Mareček:

 What I appreciated the most was the practicality of the project.
 To gather primary data we joined Hilti salesforce on field rides and got a unique opportunity to obtain insights directly on construction sites.
 At the same time, we had the chance to approach experienced Hilti employees and discuss our findings.
-It was then up to us to summarize inputs from all three countries, identify key areas for improvement and propose solutions which would be applicable, feasible and in line with expectations of project stakeholders from all three Hilti offices.
+It was then up to us to summarize inputs from all three countries, identify key areas for improvement and propose solutions that would be applicable, feasible, and in line with the expectations of project stakeholders from all three Hilti offices.

 Feedback from the CEMS Academic Director at VŠE Ladislav Tyll:

 The x-border BP met fully my expectations and also proved to be the real challenge for all the stakeholders incl. students, CP, and the schools.
 In the same time we experienced the same situations I went through in any previous business x-border cooperation.
 The projects also proved some of my research findings which constitute the fact, that building informal networks may lead to better final results.
-In this case, it was the initial joint kick-off in London (regarding BP with Google) which potentially made students more engaged in the project since they have time to spend some time together without being supervised.
+In this case, it was the initial joint kick-off in London (regarding BP with Google) that potentially made students more engaged in the project since they have time to spend some time together without being supervised.

 For the improvement in the future, it would be valuable if we as schools are more aligned in BP deliverables and expectations since we have learned that the level of students ‘commitment in schools may vary.
 In general, I am very positive about running at least two more x-borders next year again.